nens/threedi-docs/source/d_qgis_plugin.rst

 **Precipitation**
-To define precipitation in the model
+To define precipitation in the model.

 **Multiple simulations** (becomes available when using either breaches or precipitation) To define multiple simulations with rainfall or breaches.
 Useful when simulating multiple events on the same model.